0xMorph/Blockchain-Notes/List of known attack vectors and common anti patterns.md

 ## 1. Re-Entrancy
 Hijacking external calls by forcing the contract to execute further code (usually through fallback function)., including calls back to itself.
-Thus the code execution "re-enters" the contract
+Thus the code execution "re-enters" the contract.